Two guilty over girl's bouncy castle death

-Bouncy Castle trial: Two guilty over girl's death
+Bouncy castle trial: Two guilty over girl's death

 Two fairground workers have been found guilty of manslaughter by gross negligence after a bouncy castle blew away with a young girl still inside.